7aitsev/ansible-tuto/step-11/README.md

 ansible-playbook -i step-11/hosts step-11/haproxy.yml
 ```

-Note that, while we could, it's not necessary to run the apache playbook since
+Note that, while we could, it's not necessary to run the Apache playbook since
 nothing changed, but we had to cheat a bit for that.
 Here is the updated
 HAProxy playbook: